lail-lei/practice-terraform/terraform/setup/README.md

 ### Directory overview

-- terraform_backend: Scripts used to 1., create a Google Cloud Storage (GCS) bucket for terraform backend files and then 2., to actually store the terraform backend file in the newly-created GCS bucket.
+- _terraform_backend_ - Scripts used to 1., create a Google Cloud Storage (GCS) bucket for terraform backend files and then 2., to actually store the terraform backend file in the newly-created GCS bucket.

-- terraform_access: Scripts used to create (or update) IAM access for a GCP project/environment.
+- _terraform_access_ - Scripts used to create (or update) IAM access for a GCP project/environment.
 The new GCP project will need to be accessible by two GitHub repositories (via workflows).
 For each of these repos, a Workload Identity Federation (WIF) pool will be created and granted the roles each repository needs.
 The repos are:
     - infrastructure (in which the code you're reading lives, to deploy infrastructure to the GCP project)
     - API (to deploy the cloud run api)

 ### Created GitHub Service Accounts

- - gh-oidc-infra (used by workflows in current repo)
+ - _gh-oidc-infra_ - used by workflows in current repo
- - gh-oidc-api-cicd (used by workflows in API repo)
+ - _gh-oidc-api-cicd_ - used by workflows in API repo

 ### Manual Setup Instructions For New GCP projects